elena-krismer/Project_FASTQtrimmer/Report/Report.md

 *Q = −10log10P*

 The error probability, for each nucleotide, ranging from 0 to 1.
-Thus, 1 represents a probability of 100% for the nucleotide to be wrong and nucleotides with a p_error close to 0 to be correct( see *Table 1*).
+Thus, 1 represents a probability of 100% for the nucleotide to be wrong, whereas nucleotides with a error probability close to 0  are more likely to be correct( see *Table 1*).
 Bases with a high error probability are seen as an undetermined base and represented as 'N'.

 The quality score is encrypted using the ASCII code into two systems, Phred +33 and +64.
 '33' and  '64' represent the first value in the scales, a quality score of 0 encoded as bytes (33 ASCII character = !; 64 ASCII character = @).
 The conversion between these two scales is relatively easy, as the quality score is encoded as decimals on Phred +64 scale, which is always 33 higher than the quality score encoded in decimals on the Phred +33 scale.
 For example, using the Phred +33 a quality of 20 will be represented by *“5”* which is the 53 number in ASCII code while *“T”* in +64 system (see the *Table 1*) (Ochoa et al., 2013).